johndoe31415/knitpi/README.md

   * The [software update spinner](https://github.com/SamHerbert/SVG-Loaders)
     was made by Sam Herbert and is licensed under the MIT license.

-My sincere thanks go out to both of these.
+My sincere thanks go out to all of these.

 ## License
 All my code is licensed under the GNU GPL-3.
 All included code is licensed